Tornadoes of 1999: August 8

 On August 8, severe thunderstorms in Suffolk County, New York produced an F2 tornado which traveled from northern Mattituck, to Cutchogue.
-The tornado injured one person and caused $1 million dollars in damage.
+The tornado injured one person and caused $1 million in damage.

 August 11–13

+The F2 tornado seen in Salt Lake City while being taken from a park nearby.

 On August 11, a cold upper-level trough moved into Utah.
 By the afternoon, a frontal boundary or convergence zone developed over the state.
 With sufficient wind shear and instability, thunderstorms that developed along this boundary became severe.
 One particular storm over the Salt Lake Valley grew to 41000 ft and produced a strong tornado that struck Salt Lake City.
 Touching down at 12:41 p.m.
 MDT (1841 UTC), the tornado quickly intensified as it moved through the metropolitan area for 4.3 mi.
 The F2 tornado damaged or destroyed 300 structures, including the Delta Center and the city's capitol building.
 Overall, one person was killed, 80 were injured, and losses amounted to $170 million, making it the most destructive tornado in the state's history.
 Attaining a maximum width of 150 yd, this tornado ranked as the largest on record in Utah.
 Four weaker tornadoes touched down across South Dakota and Wyoming on August 12.
 The following two days featured seven additional tornadoes, none of which exceeded F1 intensity.
 Alongside the tornadoes, straight-line winds caused extensive damage in many states from August 11–13.
 In Pitkin County, Colorado, one storm produced winds up to 115 mph, downing hundreds of trees over a 3 sqmi area.
 These winds resulted in one fatality and $56.9 million in damage, the majority coming from crop damage.